 How is our Maturity Assessment conducted?

-Experience Matters assesses your current information asset management practices through via a survey which looks at how information and knowledge is created, received, captured, employed, shared, stored and disposed of in your organisation.
+Experience Matters assesses your current Information Asset management practices through a survey which looks at how data, information and knowledge is created, received, captured, employed, shared, stored and disposed of, in your organisation.

 The Maturity Assessment covers 10 key areas;

-- The Executive Awareness that information is a vital business asset to be managed as such
+- The Executive Awareness that data, information and knowledge is a vital business asset to be managed as such

-- The Business Environment: the management of the business as a whole including genuine accountability for information assets
+- The Business Environment encompassing the management of the business as a whole including genuine accountability for Information Assets

 - The ability of the Information Systems to deliver the right information to the right people at the right time for the right purpose